Euro 6 emissions standards: what do they mean for you?

 The longer-term future for diesel cars looks a little more uncertain for the reasons touched on above.
 Even though much of the criticism of diesel cars is misplaced, there are significant financial penalties for owners of diesel cars and these could increase in future.

-The ULEZ (Ultra Low Emissions Zone) in London is a levy for drivers of the highest polluting vehicles in central London.
-It currently covers the same area as London’s Congestion Charge Zone, and will expand to cover all areas inside the North and South Circular from 26 October 2021.
+The ULEZ (Ultra Low Emissions Zone) in London is a levy for drivers of the highest polluting vehicles in the capital.
+It originaly covered the same area as London’s Congestion Charge Zone but expanded to cover all areas inside the North and South Circular from October 2021 and will cover all London boroughs from August 29 2023.

 The vehicles that are affected by ULEZ are generally pre-Euro 6 diesels (ones built before around 2016) and pre-Euro 4 petrols (built before around 2006).
 The standard daily ULEZ rate is £12.50 - coupled with the also compulsory Congestion Charge of £15, the total cost of some vehicles to enter the centre of London will be up to £27.50.

 Some councils have also started to charge owners of diesel cars more for parking permits.
 Islington council in London introduced a surcharge of £120 from April 2019 for anyone with a diesel car (excluding residents with Blue Badges, and residents who depend on their vehicle for employment purposes).
 It claims that the reasoning behind this is "to protect residents from the health risks associated with diesel emissions".

 Euro 1 to Euro 6: European emissions legislation timeline